DarkFlippers/unleashed-firmware/documentation/FAQ.md

 ## How Can I Unlock/Remove SubGHz restriction?
 If you are using Unleashed firmware - **all region locks are removed by default**!

 Also there is a way to go outside of frequencies stated in CC1101 datasheet, but transmission on those frequencies may cause chip damage, make sure you know what you are doing!
-Do not edit this settings to bypass region lock since there is no region locks in unleashed, all chip supported frequencies will work without any extra steps.
+Do not edit this settings to bypass region lock since there is no region locks in unleashed, all chip supported frequencies will work without any extra steps.<br>
-But, if you know that you need to bypass subghz chip safety restriction you can unlock the safety restriction which will allow you to go outside the chips supported frequency.
+But, if you know that you need to bypass subghz chip safety restriction you can unlock the safety restriction which will allow you to go outside the chips supported frequency. <br>
-This covers how to do it and information regarding the risks of damage to the flipper by doing so https://github.com/DarkFlippers/unleashed-firmware/blob/dev/documentation/DangerousSettings.md
+This covers how to do it and information regarding the risks of damage to the flipper by doing so <br>
+https://github.com/DarkFlippers/unleashed-firmware/blob/dev/documentation/DangerousSettings.md

 ## Can I clone a car key fob for my own car to use flipper as a key?